TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-crr-issues-during-resync.md

 For successful resync make sure below things are followed-

-1. The relationship must be in broken state before starting resync operation.
+1. The relationship must be in broken state before starting resync operation
-2. There should be one to one mapping between source and destination volume.
+2. There should be one to one mapping between source and destination volume